buch-dein-visum.de Site Logo

 Email: info@kathmandu.diplo.de

-It is important to note that the embassy operates by appointment.
-This applies to both consular services and visa issues.
-It is recommended to schedule a visit time in advance through the embassy's official website.
+It is important to note that the embassy operates by appointment only.
+This applies to both consular services and visa matters.
+It is recommended to arrange the visit time in advance through the official website of the embassy.

 In emergency cases requiring immediate consular assistance, German citizens can use the embassy's 24-hour hotline: +977 1 4412786.

-The embassy provides a wide range of services, including:
+The embassy offers a wide range of services, including:

 • Notarial services